Alice M. Batzel

 Teacher and pupil are reunited at school,

 Hunters venture into the woods and mountains,

 Coats are ready and hung in the closet,

-Well stocked pantry and shelves are prepared for needs ahead.
+Many hands stock pantry and shelves for needs ahead.

 A cold snap’s chill knocks upon our door,